All You Need to Know about Otsukaresama

 Conclusion

-In conclusion, お疲れ様 is a word that not only conveys the meaning of *thanks for your hard work*.
-That is what it is translated into.
-In fact, it could easily be considered one of the most widely used greetings in Japan.
-Also, it is exactly because of this variety it presents that it can be used as a reception or departure greeting.
-Also, depending on how it gets its syllables accentuated or elongated.
-Therefore, with this, we also hope you are able to use it.
-More importantly, understand the nuances that come with this all-purpose word.
+In conclusion, お疲れ様 is a word that not only conveys the meaning of thanks for your hard work.
+That is what it translates into.
+In fact, it could easily be considered one of the most common greetings in Japan.

-Thank you for reading this article and お疲れ様です。If you have interested to learn Japanese as well as Japanese culture.
+Thank you for reading this article and お疲れ様です if you are interested in learning Japanese as well as Japanese culture.
 Our media is the best place for you.
-Please go here.
+Please always update the latest information we have published here!

 ABOUTこの記事をかいた人